ir-engine/developer-docs/docs/developer/typescript/02_hello_world/02_engine.md

-# Working with iR Engine
+# 3. Start working in the engine

 To start working on a project in the engine, you need to follow three key steps: